taroooyan/bg-wiki/NANO-MANUAL.md

 4d.
 Several LEDs should illuminate:

-4d1. the red power light should be glowing visibly glow beneath the upper end of the FIO;
+4d1. the red power light should be glowing visibly glow beneath the upper end of the Fio;

 4d2.
 A small red LED on the GPS breakout should blink;